CAPS Confidentiality Policy

 All contacts with a treatment provider at CAPS are covered by the Illinois Mental Health and Developmental Disabilities Confidentiality Act.
 This means that:

-- Any information disclosed during your contact with CAPS will be kept strictly confidential as required by this Act, and by applicable ethical standards.
+- Any information disclosed during your contact with CAPS will be kept strictly confidential (with exceptions, see below).

 - All CAPS records are separate from any and all academic or medical records.

-When We are Required to Release InformationAccording to the Act, there are three situations when we are required to release information without a student's permission:
+When We Are Required to Release InformationAccording to Illinois law, there are five situations when we are required to release information without a student's permission:

 - If a minor child or elder is at risk of being abused or neglected, a therapist would be required to report that information to the appropriate agency to assure the safety of the child or elder.

-- If a counselor determines that a student is at imminent risk of serious injury to themselves or are unable to care for themselves.
-In this case, the therapist would take action to assure the student's safety.
+- If a counselor determines that a student is at imminent risk of serious injury to themselves or their ability to care for themselves is seriously impaired, the counselor would take appropriate action to assure the student's safety.
 This might include disclosing certain information to third parties.